pierremolinaro/acan2517FD/README.md

 This library is fully compatible with the Teensy 3.x ACAN library [https://github.com/pierremolinaro/acan](), ACAN2515 library [https://github.com/pierremolinaro/acan2515](), and the ACAN2517 library [https://github.com/pierremolinaro/acan2517](), it uses a very similar API.

 ### ACAN2517FD library description
-ACAN2517FD is a driver for the MCP2517FD CAN Controller, in CAN FD mode.
+ACAN2517FD is a driver for the MCP2517FD and MCP2518FD CAN Controllers, in CAN FD mode.
 It runs on any Arduino compatible board.

-> The ACAN2517 library handles the MCP2517FD CAN Controller, in CAN 2.0B mode.
+> The ACAN2517 library handles the MCP2517FD and MCP2518FD CAN Controller, in CAN 2.0B mode.

 The library supports the 4MHz, 20 MHz and 40 MHz oscillator clock.